kubernetes/cloud-provider-openstack/docs/using-cinder-csi-plugin.md

 ### Deploy

-If you already created the `cloud-config` secret used by the [cloud-controller-manager](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/using-controller-manager-with-kubeadm.md#steps), remove the file ```manifests/cinder-csi-plugin/csi-secret-cinderplugin.yaml``` and then jump directly to the `kubectl apply ...` command.
+If you already created the `cloud-config` secret used by the [cloud-controller-manager](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/using-openstack-cloud-controller-manager.md#steps), remove the file ```manifests/cinder-csi-plugin/csi-secret-cinderplugin.yaml``` from [manifests](https://github.com/kubernetes/cloud-provider-openstack/tree/master/manifests/cinder-csi-plugin) and then jump directly to the `kubectl apply ...` command.

 Encode your ```$CLOUD_CONFIG``` file content using base64.